-- 4 out of 5 people would pick the job offer with flexible working over a regular one.
+- 4 out of 5 people would pick the job offer with flexible working over an on-premises one.

-- 61% of international companies offer remote working positions.
+- When it comes to working from home, stats show that 61% of international companies offer remote working positions.

-- 82% of teleworkers report lowered stress levels.
+- Job satisfaction statistics show that 82% of teleworkers report lowered stress levels.

 Fast Facts About Working From Home to Get You Started